How to Uninstall NordVPN From Linux A Complete Guide

 Step 4: Verify uninstall

-- systemctl list-units –type=service | grep -i nordvpn
+- systemctl list-units --type=service | grep -i nordvpn

 - rpm -qa | grep -i nordvpn

-Part 4: Uninstall on Arch Linux and Arch-based systems
+Part 4: Uninstall on Arch Linux and Arch-based systems Step 1: Remove the NordVPN package

 - sudo pacman -Rns nordvpn 2>&1 | tee -a uninstall.log